 Complex access control policies with different hierarchies, groups, and roles, and an unclear separation between administrative and regular functions, tend to lead to authorization flaws.
-By exploiting these issues, attackers gain access to other users’ resources and/or administrative functions.
+By exploiting these issues, attackers can gain access to other users’ resources and/or administrative functions.

-Improper Asset Management
+Improper Inventory Management